BishopFox/badPods/README.md

 # badPods

 A collection of manifests that create pods with different elevated privileges.
-Quickly demonstrate the impact of allowing common security sensitive pod attributes.
+Quickly demonstrate the impact of allowing security sensitive pod attributes.

 ## Background
 Check out blog post here